benlambert43/home/README.md

 Lint rules shared by every workspace live in eslint.config.base.mjs

-Each workspace's `eslint.config.mjs` layers its own framework config and ignores on top.
+Each workspace's `eslint.config.mjs` layers its own framework config and ignores on top of the root base eslint config.

 ## Timestamps